 - Challenges for the future

 Each chapter is supported by online resources for students and instructors.
-These will be available from the Routledge website soon.
+These are available for instructors from the Routledge website.

 “Jerry Ratcliffe has updated and reinvigorated his comprehensive analysis of ‘intelligence-led policing’ – a primary innovation in contemporary policing.
 Ratcliffe is a thoroughly accessible writer and this new edition will be core reading for policing scholars, students and practitioners around the world.”